sutradhardeba710/study-bult/README.md

 ## Environment Variables

-StudyVault uses `.env.local` for environment variables.
+Study Volte uses `.env.local` for environment variables.
 This file is not tracked by Git for security reasons.

 1. Copy the example environment file:
 ```bash